ivanitlearning/Juicy-Potato-x86/README.md

 ```

 ### Stuff to figure out
-I had to comment out this line in 'JuicyPotato x86.cpp' for it to work.
+I had to comment out this line in `JuicyPotato x86.cpp` for it to work.
 It works but I'm uncertain of its significance.
 ```
 si.lpDesktop = L"winsta0\\default";
 ```